mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker network rm

-this command is used to remove a docker network
+This command is used to remove a docker network

 ```bash
 docker network rm <network_name>